 STEP 1: Using the electronic IRB submission system, ESTR, follow these steps to create a new study.
 Choose "Undergraduate Research Training Program (URTP)" for your Department.

-STEP 2: Instead of completing a full IRB protocol template and uploading that to the Basic Information page, please complete URTP Application Form.
+STEP 2: Instead of completing a full IRB protocol template and uploading that to the Basic Information page, please complete URTP Abbreviated Form.
 Be sure to include any study related materials that you have already developed in your application in ESTR.
 It is also important for you to upload the email that you received as part of the URTP Decision Form as it provides the IRB Reviewer with additional information.
 You may upload these documents to the Local Site Documents page.